A History

 was

-issued which may commemorate this victory.
+issued which may commemorate a visit Constantine made to London,

 311